 There is currently no manufacturer for these dops other than Jersey Instruments, and getting them is difficult at best.
 There are only a couple of dealers that have them for sale, and they’re only sold as sets and in the limited size range that Jersey provides.
 And if my experience is any indication, the quality of these dops is hit-and-miss – the diameters vary and they slop in the quill, and some of them arrived to me bent fresh out of the box.
 Your ability to do meet-point faceting is severely challenged by these quality problems.

-Alldops.com was a great source while he lasted, but unfortunately he’s been out of business and out of contact for over 4 years now.
+Alldops.com was a great source while he lasted, but unfortunately he’s been out of business and out of contact for years now.

 So what are your alternatives?
 Very few.
 I’ve been chasing around the internet trying to find anyone who is willing to manufacture dops for reasonable prices – I’ve been quoted anywhere from $40 to $140 EACH!
 Contrast this to about $10 or less for dops for other common faceting machines like the Facetron, Ultra-tec, Polymetric, Graves, Alpha-Taurus…